 - Lagging issues for some users

-- Options with same features available in less price
+- Options with same features available in lower price

 The user of Hero 5 can barely differentiate between these two cameras from the outlook of both of the devices and core features.
-Still, there are some significant software updates for this version of the camera, which makes it worth spending.
+Still, there are some significant software updates for this version of the camera, making it worth spending.

 There is better image quality for this camera, 4k at 60fps, better than before image stabilization for any GoPro, ultra-slow motion full high definition 240fps video, waterproofing, ease of use, and a lot more.